hallav/LuxUS/README.md

 ```

 Continuing the analysis of the test input data set, the produced Stan input file *input_for_luxus_1.txt* can now be given as input to the *run_luxus.py* script.
-The following command will run LuxUS analysis on the input data with default parameters and by saving the diagnostics plot produced by Stan
+The following command will run LuxUS analysis on the input data with default parameters and by saving the diagnostics plot
 ```
 python run_luxus_publishing.py -d input_for_luxus_1.txt -o $OUTPUT_FOLDER -i $OUTPUT_FOLDER -j $OUTPUT_FILE -x 1 -p 1 -w 1
 ```